dojo/docs/quickstart/multiversion.rst

 .. contents ::
    :depth: 3

 *Deprecated*  The information contained in this document is deprecated and not up to date.
-Check out :ref:`relocating module namespaces <<dojo/amd#relocating-module-namespaces>> :ref:` for updated information.
+Check out :ref:`relocating module namespaces <loader/amd#relocating-module-namespaces>` for updated information.

 Dojo has some special configuration and build options to allow more than one version of Dojo to be used on a web page.